Deep Learning Exploration with AI-Ready Datasets#

 4. Performance Evaluation (20%)#

 • Quantitative Evaluation (6%): Provides comprehensive metrics for all models, including accuracy, precision, recall, F1, RMSE, or domain-specific measures.
+Note that multi-class classifications have precision and recall values for all classes.
+Write out the choice of optimizer, learning rate, and batch size.

 • Generalization Testing (7%): Evaluates model performance on unseen or out-of-distribution data and discusses overfitting or underfitting tendencies.